If you want your pond to look good, have healthy fish, and not be a maintenance nightmare; you must have, and promote the presence of, aquatic plants.

 For this discussion, I am focusing on water lilies and watershield.
 There are other floating plants, but they are mostly invasive or nuisance plants that will be discussed in a future post.
 Water lilies are great for creating habitat and shade for all species of fish and aquatic life likely to inhabit your pond.
 Goldfish, koi, bass, crappies and trout will use this cover to rest, hide or hunt for food.
 Each lily also develops a huge tuberous root which stores a ton of nutrients, serving as a filter as well.
-When planting these in watergardens, use a pot (like this) and use pea gravel as your planting media.
-The tuber will eventually escape the pot, but that's ok.
+When planting these in watergardens, use a pot with pea gravel as your planting media.
+The tuber will eventually escape the pot, but that’s ok.
 We like big, beautiful waterlilies.
 In large ponds, either sink them in 2ft (or so) of water in the aforementioned pots, or just tie them to a brick and place them that way.

 3. Submerged Plants: